BrunaRihl/FineShine-Jewellery/README.md

 [AWS](https://aws.amazon.com/):Utilized for cloud computing services, such as hosting and managing the application's database and storage.

 Google Dev Tools: Leveraged for debugging and testing features, as well as resolving issues related to responsiveness and styling.

+[Wordtracker](https://www.wordtracker.com/): Used to conduct keyword research.

 [Pep8 online](https://pep8ci.herokuapp.com/): Used to identify issues in my Python code.